1. Insights

 Is quality control in manufacturing a good career?

 Quality control in manufacturing is a promising career.
 While the Bureau of Labor Statistics projects a slight decline in quality control jobs — they also project an average of 67,800 openings for quality control jobs each year due to workers new roles or retiring.
-The manufacturing industry is showing no signs of slowing down, and quality control is a vital part of the field.
+According to Forbes, the manufacturing industry is showing no signs of slowing down, and quality control is a vital part of the field.

 McHugh notes that manufacturing quality control jobs can be a natural transition if you already have some manufacturing experience.